BrettSWeisberg/rails-project/README.md

 	rails-project-the-studio - Is a project management site specifically for a design studio that has many clients.
 Each client has 	many projects which are assigned a manager to oversee them.

 Motivation:
 	Currently, the company that this site is designed for uses Excel files to manage their project management needs.
-This option will 	  soon become unmanagable.
+This option will 	  soon become unmanageable.

 Build Status:
 	The site is still a work in progress and future iteration will include JavaScript.